thecodeferret/intro-to-git/git.md

 ### Forks and Pull-Requests

-These are Github specific terms (though other platforms have adopted them).
+These are GitHub specific terms (though other platforms have adopted them).

-* A "fork" is clone of a repository to your Github account.
+* A "fork" is clone of a repository to your GitHub account.
 * A "pull-request" is a formal request to merge forked code back into the original repo.

 ---